Speed up your review and approval process in 9 simple steps

 3. Keep all your file versions organized

 It takes a number of versions and feedback rounds before your content is done and ready for publishing.
-And when there’s multiple reviewers and file versions involved, the whole process easily turns into a mess.
+And when there are multiple people and file versions involved, the entire review and approval cycle can easily turn into a mess.

 And if someone opens an old version by mistake, they’ll see an alert letting them know it’s out of date.